Jacob L. Devers: Armored Force

-Often against the views of his superiors, Devers lobbied for a still more heavily-armored and better-armed medium tank, the M4 Sherman.
+Often against the views of his superiors, Devers lobbied for a still more heavily armored and better-armed medium tank, the M4 Sherman.
 He played an important role in the M4's design, development and manufacturing, particularly its engine and armament.
 Throughout his tour as Chief of the Armored Force, he worked closely with the United States Army Ordnance Department, manufacturers and the Armored Force Board at Fort Knox on the research and testing of tanks, guns, armored vehicles and ammunition.
 The biggest obstacle was engines.
 Those of prewar tanks were rated at 250 hp, insufficient for a 35 ST medium tank.
 Devers wanted an 800 hp engine, but that was beyond the ability of the American automotive industry to produce.
 Extraordinary efforts resulted in the development of a number of 400 hp engines.
 He controversially rejected the General Motors 6046 diesel engine in favor of a gasoline engine.
-Battlefield experience would demonstrate that the diesel engine was superior.
+Battlefield experience demonstrated that the diesel engine was superior.
 The quest for a better engine eventually settled on the Ford GAA engine, but there was a persistent shortage of tank engines.
-Some 49,234 of the reliable, versatile, low-cost M4 Sherman and its variants would be produced.
+Some 49,234 of the reliable, versatile, low-cost M4 Sherman and its variants were produced.

 After the GHQ Maneuvers, the Army expected to have a period of "remedial training" to fix problems.
-The Japanese attack on Pearl Harbor on 7 December 1941 shattered those expectations and plunged a not fully-prepared United States into the war.
+The Japanese attack on Pearl Harbor on 7 December 1941 shattered those expectations and plunged a not fully prepared United States into the war.
 In early 1942, two armored divisions were operational and three were in training: the 6th Armored Division was activated in February, followed by the 7th Armored Division in March.
 McNair recommended for one division in five to be an armored division, which meant up to 50 armored divisions by the end of 1943.
 Pressure increased on Devers, who was promoted to lieutenant general (equal in rank to McNair) on 6 September 1942, to push more armored units through the pipeline even more quickly.
 Training was sometimes neglected because of the pressing need to get units ready for overseas deployment.
 Initially, the Armored Force trained all of the components of the armored division, but after March 1942, it became restricted to tank personnel, with other personnel coming from their own branch training centers.
 Devers sent Patton, now commander of I Armored Corps, to set up the Desert Training Center (DTC) in the California-Arizona Mojave Desert, where soldiers could train for desert warfare.
 When it closed in 1944, 20 infantry and armored divisions had trained there; although none fought in the desert, and five of them were sent to the Pacific.